Sabicool/Sabicool.github.io/content/blog/2022 Study Plan Part 1: Master List.md

 dateAdd(prop("Last Studied"), if(prop("Strength") == "🔴", 1, if(prop("Strength") == "🟠", 3, if(prop("Strength") == "🟡", 6, if(prop("Strength") == "🟢", 13, if(prop("Strength") == "🟣", 20, 0))))), "days")
 ```

-<a id="orga9e264c"></a>
+<a id="figure--Notion-Update"></a>

-{{< figure src="/ox-hugo/screenshot-20220219-231359.png" caption="Figure 5: Updated notion home page showing the due and overdue LOs to study on the right side as well as my progress through each PBS and some weekly tasks." >}}
+{{< figure src="/ox-hugo/screenshot-20220219-231359.png" caption="<span class=\"figure-number\">Figure 1: </span>Updated notion home page showing the due and overdue LOs to study on the right side as well as my progress through each PBS and some weekly tasks." >}}

-[^fn:1]: To see my year 2 semester 1 google sheets [see here](https://docs.google.com/spreadsheets/d/e/2PACX-1vQa8zHZeeOMM3oRqqtUe1okm5rckCrstfYty510t5Dd%5FKFvItEvVnYallPG1oSiACOCGzguSzVpu9UX/pubhtml#)
+[^fn:1]: To see my year 2 semester 1 google sheets [see here](https://docs.google.com/spreadsheets/d/e/2PACX-1vQa8zHZeeOMM3oRqqtUe1okm5rckCrstfYty510t5Dd_KFvItEvVnYallPG1oSiACOCGzguSzVpu9UX/pubhtml#)